Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Introduction

+In this paper, we treat the quantum wiretap channel model when the sender Alice cannot use the uniform random number.
+Alternatively, we assume that she knows the concrete form of the distribution of the auxiliary random number and its R\'{e}nyi entropy of order 2, which can be regarded as the sacrifice information rate.
 In the quantum wiretap channel model, two classical-quantum channels are given.
 One is the channel from Alice's classical information to Bob's quantum state.
 The other is the channel from Alice's classical information to Eve's quantum state.
 In this model, we focus on the code given by random coding method.
 Under this protocol, we give an upper bound for leaked information with the quantum mutual information criterion.
-We also derive an upper bound for leaked information with the universal composability.
+We also derive an upper bound for leaked information in terms of $L_1$ distinguishability.
 The both bounds go to zero exponentially when the generated key rate is less than the capacity.
 The exponent for the former can be regarded as the quantum version of \cite{H-leaked} because its commutative case coincides with that by \cite{H-leaked}.
 The exponent for the latter is smaller than that by \cite{H-tight}.

 When the generated key rate is larger than the capacity, the leaked information does not go to zero.
 In this paper, we derive the minimum leaked information rate.
 That is, we calculate the maximum conditional entropy\cite{Wyner}.
 In the degraded case, we obtain its single-letterized formula.
-Further, in order to treat a more practical setting, we derived similar bounds when our error correction codes are restricted to linear codes.
-Finally, as a typical example, we treat the depolarizing channel.
+Further, in order to treat a more practical setting, we derive similar bounds when our error correction codes are restricted to linear codes.
+Finally, as a typical example, we treat the Pauli channel.
+In the classical case, more deeper analyses are given in \cite{SMC-non}.